okmissty/-TableJam-/README.md

 # 🎵 EarSketch-Songs
-Songs I've made programming in Python with Earsketch!
+Electronic Songs I've made programming in Python with Earsketch!

 These two songs were made in 2021 for a highschool project and competition.
 I came in first place voted by the faculty!